 One of the best options for getting a house loan in 2018 is the FHA finance loan.
 This program is guaranteed by the Federal Housing Administration.
 This matters because it means that if you do not pay the loan, the FHA will pay back the lender.
 Thus, the lender can allow people with lower credit scores to get approved for a home loan.

-The great news with FHA loans is that you can have a score in 2018 as low as 500 technically and still get a home loan.
+The great news with FHA loan requirements are still lenient as you can have a score in 2018 as low as 500 technically and still get a home loan.
 To have a 3.5% down payment, you will need to have a FICO score of 580.
 If your score is below that, you need to have a 10% down payment.
 It will generally be harder to find a loan with a score under 580.
 So, your best bet for getting a home loan in 2018 is to get that credit score above 600.

 #3 Have Savings in Reserve